Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 So, with those things in mind, what are the choices you have?

-You can decide which mulch is right for you by reading about the different types here.
+You can decide which mulch is right for you by reading about the four different types here.

 If you receive a physical newspaper at your house and you are like I am, you hate to toss them in the recycle bin (still better, however, than tossing them in the garbage).
 Instead, I think it's always better to find a way to recycle them for the benefit of your own garden.
 Newspapers make an excellent, weed-suppressing mulch.

 Inorganic mulch is either manmade or mined.
 Although some of it will break down eventually, it takes a very, very long time.
-These are some various mulches from which you might choose:
+Here are three different mulches from which you might choose.

 - Drainage issues: Rocks will allow water to drain quickly.